Learn the Days, Months and Seasons in Spanish

 ✏️ Test Your Knowledge

-After learning the days of the week in Spanish, a logical next step is to learn the months or los meses!
-Unlike the days of the week, the months in Spanish and English are quite similar.
-Take a look at the following table:
+After learning the days of the week in Spanish, the most logical next step is to learn the months or los meses!
+Unlike the days of the week, the months in Spanish, English, and other languages are quite similar.
+Take a look at the following vocabulary video:

 Spanish English